Colorful Patina on Copper with Liver of Sulfur …

 - Jewelry grade file – #4 cut half round hand file (or a needle file if you are looking to keep costs down)

 - Emery paper – 400 and 600 grit should be good to get you started

 - 3M Sanding Sponges – superfine, ultrafine, and microfine

-Now that you know how to prepare your ‘canvas’, it’s time to introduce you to the art of patina using liver of sulfur…
+Now that you have your ‘canvas’ ready, it’s time to apply a rich patina on the copper using liver of sulfer…

-As I mentioned above, you can capture beautiful bronze tones with this patina process.
-Here’s a video showing you my process including how you can use a sharpie marker as a resist to achieve multiple tones…
+You can capture beautiful bronze tones with this patina process.
+Here’s a video showing you an overview of my process including how you can use a sharpie marker as a resist to achieve multiple tones…

 Supplies you’ll need for working with the liver of sulfur patina: